NHERI-SimCenter/R2DExamples/E9Tsunami/README.rst

 .. figure:: r2dt-0009.png
    :width: 400px
+   :alt: I'm sorry, but there is an issue with the image that prevents me from providing a description.
+The content is blurred and obscured, making it difficult to discern details for an accurate alt text.
+If you provide a clearer image, I'd be happy to help with the alt text description.
    :align: center

 #.
 Set the **Units** in the **GI** panel as shown in :numref:`r2d_gi` and check interested output files.

    .. figure:: figures/r2dt-0009-GI.png
       :name: r2d_gi
+   :alt: Screenshot of a software interface titled 'R2D: Regional Resilience Determination Tool' with menu options on the left and forms for analysis configuration centered on the screen.
+The form includes sections for 'General Information', 'Units', 'Asset Layers', and 'Output Settings' with various options such as 'E9 - Tsunami Inundation' under Analysis Name, units of measurement, selectable asset layers like 'Buildings' and 'Soil', and checkboxes for output settings including 'Engineering demand parameters (EDP)' and 'Output building BIM.'
+There are buttons at the bottom for running analysis and interfacing with DesignSafe.
+No personal information is displayed.
       :align: center
       :figclass: align-center
       :width: 500